FamilySearch adds new military records to assist in genealogy work

 A new landing page provides a quick overview of the vast array of historic records and resources from federal and local sources for those researching casualties and veterans of the Civil War, also known as the War Between the States, which took place from 1861 to 1865.
 More than 600,000 soldiers were killed in what remains the bloodiest conflict in the history of the United States.

 The Civil War collections include: Union and Confederate pension records, service records, prisoner of war records, pictures and information about key figures from the Civil War, including President Abraham Lincoln; Ulysses S. Grant, commander of the Union armies; and Robert E. Lee, general of the Confederate Army.

 The searchable records are available by state from sources such as widow’s pension records and headstones of deceased Union soldiers.
 United States census records from 1850 and 1860 help locate those who lived at the time of the Civil War.
-Locating African American Civil War ancestors is possible through and Bureau records, including and documents.
+Locating African American Civil War ancestors is possible through Freedmen’s Bank and Bureau records, including correspondence and marriage documents.

 “Each soldier family has a story, and these stories are handed down from generation to generation,” said Ken Nelson, collection manager for FamilySearch, a nonprofit volunteer-driven group sponsored by The Church of Jesus Christ of Latter-day Saints.
 “When you want to get the particulars of what that service was, you start going to these government records that document this service.”

 Nelson said the census data gives people a “glimpse of what the towns looked like prior to the war.”
 He explained the state information is useful because “a majority of the men were in volunteer regiments raised out of counties and towns.
 These regiments represented their homes.”